Oasis at Santa Clara exterior view - modern desert home perched on a ridge in Southern Utah

 About This Project

 Perched on a private 5-acre ridge above the red-rock canyons of Southern Utah, Oasis at Santa Clara is designed for multi-generational vacation living.
-The home prioritizes durability in a high-desert climate while maintaining the flexibility needed for gatherings of 40+ guests.
+The home prioritizes the feeling of home while maintaining the flexibility needed for gatherings of 40+ guests.

 Photo Gallery